meditant/popcorn.js_plugins/README.md

 Based on popcorn.js plugins

-Googlemaps_kml : add kml support for googlemap plugins Image_class : add css class support and no <a> tag if href is not defined
+Googlemaps_kml : add kml support for googlemap plugins Image_class : add css class support and no "<a>" tag if href is not defined